weshebert20/command-line-lab/readme.md

 - `git commit -m "some commit message"`
 - `git push origin master`

 You can open up your "my-favorite-things" directory in Sublime/Atom, to track your progress.
-You can also use `tree`.

 Here's a look at what your files/folders should look like after each big step in the exercise: